iamdata999/Statistics-for-Data-Science/README.md

+# Attention!! please download the Raw the File to check the work that i have done thank you

 # Instructional Units Overview

 ##### 1.Descriptive Statistics: Learners begin by mastering techniques to summarize and describe datasets.
 Key measures covered include: